Chumash Wilderness

 The Chumash Wilderness is a 38150 acres wilderness area within the southern Los Padres National Forest.
 It is located in the Transverse Ranges, in northern Ventura County and southwestern Kern County in California.

-The wilderness was created by the U.S. Congress as part of the Los Padres Condor Range and River Protection Act of 1992 (Public Law 102–301).
+The wilderness was created by the United States Congress as part of the Los Padres Condor Range and River Protection Act of 1992 (Public Law 102–301).
 The same legislation also established the Garcia, Machesna Mountain, Matilija, Sespe, and Silver Peak Wilderness areas.